mahadsarfrazbutt/billing-software/version_2/README.md

 ## Usage
 To view and understand the underlying logic beneath the program I have made a seperate code folder for those interested.
 If anyone would like to use this software, he can happily do so.
-Moreover, if anyone requires the installation setup or executable file file for the project, I will also be able to provide it.
+Moreover, if anyone requires the installation setup or executable file for the project, I will also be able to provide it.

 ## Snippets
 - Splash Screen